Back to Blog

 Distribution of Phishing Contract Types and Profits

+Our research further revealed critical insights into the attackers themselves.
 Nine accounts deploy 91.1% of all phishing contracts.
 Scammers often use tokens stolen from victims to fund the deployment of new phishing contracts.
 Notably, eight of these nine major deployers show fund flow connections, suggesting they operate as a coordinated phishing group.
-Together, they have deployed 85.7% of all phishing contracts.
+Together, they have deployed 85.7% of all phishing contracts, indicating a highly organized criminal enterprise behind many of these blockchain security incidents.

 Our work reveals the widespread prevalence of phishing contracts on Ethereum and the significant losses they have caused to users.
-Hence, we propose practical and effective strategies to protect users from these threats.
+Hence, we propose practical and effective strategies to protect users from these threats and enhance overall blockchain security.

-User perspective.
+From a user perspective, vigilance is key in preventing crypto scams.
 When accessing a decentralized application and requesting services, users should closely inspect the website, including the URL, main page, sublinks, Twitter, and Discord links.
 Before signing a transaction, users should carefully review the transaction details, including the account and function call parameters.
 Additionally, they can verify the address label on Etherscan to determine if it is an official account.
+Always be suspicious of unsolicited offers or requests for approvals.

-Service providers—including CEXs, DEXs, wallets, wallets, PayFi platforms, stablecoins, and bridges—should actively maintain and update lists of phishing websites and accounts to protect users from potential threats.
+Service providers—including CEXs, DEXs, wallets, PayFi platforms, stablecoins, and bridges—should actively maintain and update lists of phishing websites and accounts to protect users from potential threats.
 When certain accounts are identified as deploying phishing contracts on their platforms, these providers should restrict or deny access to their services.
-However, the inherent anonymity of blockchains and the complexity of on-chain interactions—especially in cross-chain activities—pose significant challenges for institutions in conducting effective risk assessments.
+However, the inherent anonymity of blockchains and the complexity of on-chain interactions—especially in cross-chain activities—pose significant challenges for institutions in conducting effective risk assessments and ensuring DeFi security.

-To address these challenges, we have integrated these research findings into the Phalcon Compliance APP.
+To address these challenges, BlockSec has integrated these research findings into the Phalcon Compliance APP.
 This platform leverages a massive, real-time database with over 400 million address labels, unlimited transaction hop tracing, and an AI-powered behavioral analysis engine.
-With these capabilities, the APP enables institutions to quickly identify phishing addresses and suspicious entities interacting with them.
+With these capabilities, the APP enables institutions to quickly identify phishing addresses and suspicious entities interacting with them, providing critical on-chain forensics.

 Beyond phishing addresses, the Phalcon Compliance APP also detects other risky entities, such as attackers, sanctioned entities, mixers, money launderers, and dark webs, as well as suspicious behaviors like high-frequency transfers, large transfers, and transit addresses.
 When illegal activities are detected, the APP promptly notifies institutions through seven different channels, ensuring they can respond immediately.
 Besides, the APP offers a range of features, including task delegation, comment addition, blacklisting, and one-click generation of Suspicious Transaction Reports (STRs).
-Together, these tools provide a comprehensive solution for identifying and mitigating risks while simplifying compliance workflows.
+Together, these tools provide a comprehensive solution for identifying and mitigating risks while simplifying compliance workflows and bolstering Web3 security.

 Sign up for the latest updates